ErrorCode313/Brawl-Clipper/README.md

 # Brawl Clipper

 Brawl Clipper is an automated tool for Brawlhalla streamers and tournament organizers that captures all death events and displays them with real-time stats.
 The system monitors Brawlhalla's built-in stats system for death events and automatically triggers OBS replay buffer recording, providing a seamless integration for capturing every KO during streams.
-Because in Brawlhalla, death is just another statistic worth collecting!
+In Brawlhalla, death is just another statistic worth collecting!

 https://github.com/user-attachments/assets/c8f7a9cb-e247-42b9-a022-fb7d9a341ab8